Candbot/PokeMasterX/README.md

 # PokeMasterX
-A homepage made specifically for PokeMasterX
+An unofficial homepage for PokeMasterX, don't ask me why.